sama1mansn/opbnb-docs/docs/tutorials/Creating-Your-Own-L2-Rollup-Testnet.md

 # Get Access to a BSC testnet Node

-You'll be deploying a opBNB that uses a Layer 1 blockchain to host and order transaction data.
+You'll be deploying a BSC l2 rollup that uses a Layer 1 blockchain to host and order transaction data.

 This guide uses the BSC testnet as an L1 chain.
 You can also use other EVM-compatible blockchains, but you may run into unexpected errors.
 If you want to use an alternative network, make sure to carefully review each command and replace any BSC testnet values with the values for your network.

-Since you're deploying your opBNB to BSC testnet, you'll need to have access to a BSC testnet node.
+Since you're deploying your l2 rollup on BSC testnet, you'll need to have access to a BSC testnet node.

 # Build the Source Code

-You're going to be creating your own opBNB directly from source code instead of using a container system like [Docker](https://www.docker.com/).
-Although this adds a few extra steps, it means you'll have an easier time modifying the behavior of the opBNB if you'd like to do so.
+You're going to be creating your own l2 rollup directly from source code instead of using a container system like [Docker](https://www.docker.com/).
+Although this adds a few extra steps, it means you'll have an easier time modifying the behavior of the l2 rollup if you'd like to do so.
 If you want a summary of the various components you'll be using, take another look at the [What You're Going to Deploy](#what-youre-going-to-deploy) section above.

 ## Build the opbnb